- 1 Is bankruptcy the right choice for me?

 Can you add additional debts after the bankruptcy?

-If a debt has been overlooked or forgotten it can still be included in the bankruptcy.
+If a debt has been overlooked or forgotten it can still be included.
 You may also have only just become aware of a new debt at a later date.
 Should the creditor start to chase you for payment they can be referred to the official receiver in charge of your case.
 New debts can be added at any time during the bankruptcy period, but not once you have been discharged.

 How are your home, car and other assets affected?